 So how do we help the helpers?
 How do we care for the caregivers or even more importantly care for ourselves more, regardless of our careers?
 I think the challenge is that the answer is exactly that, to care for ourselves, to slow down, to walk to win the race and not run.
 Even typing those words feels like its opposite day.
 How can we get everything done if we move slowly, thoughtfully and walk through life?

-Next, the action plan towards self care.
-First sleep and turning off the devices, with clear time limits set.
-Second, fuel type, some people put 87 octane in their cars and some like to put 91 and I usually fall in the middle at 89, my diet is exactly the same.
+Next, the action plan towards self-care.
+First, sleep and turning off the devices, with clear time limits set.
+Second, fuel type, some people put 87 octanes in their cars and some like to put 91 and I usually fall in the middle at 89, my diet is exactly the same.
 I put some great fuel in my body and some not so great fuel, this needs to change.
 I need to upgrade on the fuel choices more regularly.
 After those basic maintenance steps, it is carving out time for myself.
 Giving myself the gifts that fuel me whether a run, coffee with a friend, writing, and the list goes on.